usask-aws/cf-ec2-alb-testprod-al2023/README.md

 will only ever serve the sample "Test Works" / "Prod Works" pages.

-Each instance also gets an additional EBS data volume (sized via `DataVolumeSizeTest`/`DataVolumeSizeProd`) that the same `UserData` script formats (XFS) and mounts at `/data` automatically on first boot, persisting the mount across reboots via `/etc/fstab`.
+Each instance also gets an additional EBS data volume (sized via `DataVolumeSizeTest`/`DataVolumeSizeProd`), created and attached as **standalone `AWS::EC2::Volume` / `AWS::EC2::VolumeAttachment` resources** (`TestDataVolume`/`ProdDataVolume` and their `*Attachment` resources) rather than an inline instance block device.
+This is deliberate: the volume's lifecycle is fully decoupled from the instance's, and both volumes have `DeletionPolicy: Retain`.
+That means:

+- If the instance is replaced (e.g. a stack update changes `AmiIdTest` / `InstanceTypeTest` and forces a new instance), CloudFormation re-attaches the **same** data volume to the new instance — no data loss.
+- If the whole stack is **deleted**, the two data volumes are **not** deleted along with it — they're left behind (in `available` state once detached) so app content and logs survive even full stack teardown.
+See **Updating or deleting the stack** below for cleanup.

+Because the volume is attached as a separate step (not guaranteed present the instant the instance boots), the `UserData` script polls for the device (up to ~2.5 minutes) before formatting/mounting it.
+Once found, it's formatted (XFS, first boot only) and mounted at `/data`, persisting across reboots via `/etc/fstab`.
 If your application needs a different mount point, update the `MOUNT_POINT` value in the `UserData` block accordingly.

-`httpd`'s `DocumentRoot` is repointed from `/var/www/html` to `$MOUNT_POINT/www/html` (i.e. `/data/www/html` by default) before the
+`httpd`'s `DocumentRoot` is repointed from `/var/www/html` to `$MOUNT_POINT/www/html` (i.e. `/data/www/html` by default) before `httpd`
-service first starts, so all site content lives on the mounted EBS data volume rather than the instance's root volume.
+first starts, so all site content lives on the persistent EBS data volume rather than the instance's (ephemeral, root) volume.
 If you change `MOUNT_POINT`, the document root moves with it automatically.

+`httpd`'s access/error logs are intentionally left at the default `/var/log/httpd/` path on the root volume (not moved to the data volume) — log rotation (`logrotate`) can be layered on separately later if/when logs need to be shipped or retained beyond an instance's lifetime.

 ## Deploy from the AWS Console